Home-Chef-Tech/heroku-buildpack-custom-binaries/README.md

 # Heroku Buildpack for Custom Binaries

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for adding pre-compiled custom binaries into your project.
+This can be useful for including CLI libraries from third parties that lack a gem/package/etc for your language or Heroku stack.

 ## Usage